 Time: 8 hours (with kids) including taking the shuttle bus from Chapieux to Village des Glaciers

-Catch the frequent shuttle bus from Les Chapieux to either Village des Glaciers or Les Mottets parking to cut an hour off this stage.
+On day 5 of our Tour du Mont Blanc itinerary, catch the frequent shuttle bus from Les Chapieux to either Village des Glaciers or Les Mottets parking to cut an hour off this stage.

 Today the trail leaves France and climbs up to cross the Col de la Seigne (2516m) and over the border into Italy.